UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Hover: Mouseover an included point (included by both dropdown and gender filter) darkens it and adds an outline
     * Hover: Mouseover a selected point adds an outline
     * Hover: Mouseover on an unincluded point (one that is greyed out via filtering) does not do anything
-    * Hover: Mouseover any included points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available, otherwise show nothing or describe it as missing rather than leaving it as null or 0)
+    * Hover: Mouseover any included points have tooltips that show name, country, start and end year, age when they took office, total duration, and GDP per capita (if available)
     * Selection: clicking on an unselected point highlights it
     * Selection: clicking on a selected point unhighlights it
     * Selection: clicking on an unincluded point does nothing
-    * Selection: clicking anywhere on the scatter plot clears the existing selected points
+    * Selection: clicking anywhere on the background of the scatter plot (but not the axes or title) clears the existing selected points
 * Connect Views
   * Lexis chart → scatter plot
     * Selection: selecting an arrow in the lexis chart highlights the corresponding dot in the scatter plot if it exists